department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/ptsd.md

 You may be able to get disability benefits if you have symptoms related to a traumatic event (the “stressor”) or your experience with the stressor is related to the PTSD symptoms and:
 -	The stressor happened during your service, **and**
 -	You can’t function as well as you once could because of your symptoms, **and**
--	You've been diagnosed with PTSD
+-	A doctor has diagnosed you with PTSD

 <br>